Elision: Japanese

 It is common for successive o sounds to be reduced to a single o sound, as is frequently encountered when the particle を (wo/o) is followed by the beautifying or honorific お (o).

 Latin

 Latin poetry featured frequent elision, with syllables being dropped to fit the meter or for euphony.
 Words ending in vowels would elide with the following word if it started with a vowel or h; words ending with -m would also be elided in the same way (this is called ecthlipsis).
 In writing, unlike in Greek, this would not be shown, with the normal spelling of the word represented.
 For instance, line 5 of Virgil's Aeneid is written as "multa quoque et bello passus, dum conderet urbem", even though it would be pronounced as "multa quoquet bello passus, dum conderet urbem".

+It is generally thought that elision in Latin poetry came from ordinary Latin pronunciation.
+However, at some points in speech where elision was standard in poetry, such as at the end of sentences, there was no elision in prose.
+Around 30 B.C., there was a sharp decline in the amount of elision.
+Later revived to a varying degree during the Silver Age, it then declined again.

 Other examples of elision in Latin literature include: